Malak47/OOP_2/Part1/README.md

-# File Line Counter
+# Multithreading: File Line Counter
-This Java program contains three methods for counting the number of lines in a given set of text files.
-### Ex2_1
-This class contains the following methods:
-#### Method 1: createTextFiles

-This method creates 'n' text files with random number of lines in each file.
-It takes the following arguments:

-- __n:__ The number of text files to be created.
-- __seed:__ The seed for the random number generator.
-- __bound:__ The upper bound for the random number generator.

-It returns an array of strings containing the names of the created files.

-#### Method 2: getNumOfLines

-This method returns the total number of lines in all the text files specified by the 'fileNames' array.
-It takes the following argument:

-- __fileNames:__ An array of strings containing the names of the text files.

-It returns the total number of lines in all the text files.

-#### Method 3: getNumOfLinesThreads

-This method returns the total number of lines in all the text files specified by the 'fileNames' array, using multiple threads.
-It takes the following argument:
+This project counts the number of lines in specified text files using different methods.
+It contains 3

-- __fileNames:__ An array of strings containing the names of the text files.

-It returns the total number of lines in all the text files.

-#### Method 4: getNumOfLinesThreadPool
+classes: `LineCounterCallable`, `LineCounterThread`, and `Ex2_1`.
+---
+## LineCounterCallable

-This method returns the total number of lines in all the text files specified by the 'fileNames' array, using a thread pool.
-It takes the following argument:
+This class implements the `Callable` interface and counts the number of lines in a specified text file.
+The file path is specified in the constructor `LineCounterCallable(String)`.
+The number of lines can be accessed by calling the call() method.

-- __fileNames:__ An array of strings containing the names of the text files.

-It returns the total number of lines in all the text files.

-#### Method 5: generatesRandoms

-This method generates a list of 'n' random integers.
-It takes the following arguments:
-- __n:__ The number of random integers to generate.
-- __seed:__ The seed to use for the random number generator.
-- __bound:__ the upper bound (exclusive) for the random numbers.

-It returns a list of n random integers in the range [0, bound).

-### LineCounterThread
+## LineCounterThread

-This is a class that extends the **Thread** class and counts the number of lines in a specified text file.
-The file path is specified in the constructor, and the number of lines can be accessed using the **getNumLines()** method.
+This class extends the `Thread` class and counts the number of lines in a specified text file.
+The file path is specified in the constructor` LineCounterThread(String)`.
+The number of lines can be accessed using the `getNumOfLines()` method.

-### LineCounterCallable
+## Ex2_1

-This is a class that implements the **Callable** interface and counts the number of lines in a specified text file.
-The file path is specified in the constructor, and the number of lines can be accessed by calling the **call()** method.
-The **call()** method returns the number of lines as an Integer.
+This class contains the main method, it has a function `createTextFiles(int, int, int)` that creates the files in " files" folder and also a function `getNumOfLines(String[] names)` that counts the number of lines using regular method, and another function `getNumOfLinesThreads(String[] names)` that counts the number of lines using threads method.
+---

-### Running time comparison (seconds):
+## Running time comparison (seconds)

+**iMac [M1: 8 - cores CPU && 8 - cores GPU, Memory: 16 GB]**

 | bound   | numOfFiles | getNumOfLines | getNumOfLinesThreads | getNumOfLinesThreadPool |
 |---------|------------|---------------|----------------------|-------------------------|
 | 100000  | 100        | 0.225         | 0.131                | 0.11                    |